jci-metasys/enuf/README.md

 attributeCategoryEnumSet  attributeEnumSet
 ```

-If I now type an E follwed by a tab
+If I now type an E followed by a tab

 ```bash
 > enul search attributeE▊<tab>